- Research shows that Gen Z shoppers are more likely to expect same-day shipping (54%), while older shoppers are more willing to wait

 This is a basic example calculation, but it shows you how to add all costs together then multiply by the margin amount to get your end-price.
 If you expect import fees, be sure to add those as well.
 Do this for each item in your inventory to determine the right price to set for shipping in your cart software.

-Creating an Effective Shipping Strategy
+Creating an Effective Shipping Strategy with Easyship

 A shipping strategy helps you be cost-effective and customer-friendly at once.
-Be thorough as you research shipping rates, and match your products with an optimal shipping service per the item’s weight, size and destination.
+Be thorough as you research shipping rates, and match your products with an optimal shipping service per the item’s weight, size, and destination.
 The more services you use, the more likely you are to save on every shipment – and don’t forget about discounted shipping rates.

 Just create your free Easyship account and see for yourself why 100,000+ global merchants use Easyship every day.